Ocean Engineering (Ph.D.)

 The full course requirements below are for students entering with a relevant B.S. degree.

-Students entering with an M.S. degree must take a minimum of six of the listed courses, of which at least three must be at the 900 level.
+Students entering with a relevant M.S. degree with comparable content must take a minimum of six of the listed courses (exclusive of dissertation research and Ocean Seminars), of which at least three must be at the 900 level.
 Students entering with an M.S. must either take the listed core courses or demonstrate equivalent knowledge from other programs to be able to successfully pass the OE Ph.D. qualifying exam.
 As part of preparation for their research, students often take additional, dissertation-specific courses.
 Additional graduate courses may also be required based on recommendations by the supervisor or dissertation committee.

 Code | Title | Credits |